webplusmultimedia/FileManager/README.md

 composer require webplusmultimedia/filemanager
 ```

-You can publish the config file and change the root :
+You can publish the config file and change the root directory if you want:

 ```bash
 php artisan vendor:publish --tag="filemanager-config"